etirouthier/keras_dna/docs/sparse.md

 ## Data Augmentation

 Usually, there is far more areas on the genome that are not functionnal (or with an unknown fonctionnality).
-This fact leads to unbalanced dataset with fewer positive exemple if we keep the natural distribution.
-To assess this fact one can multiply the positive exemple with the data augmentation procedure, that is to say that all the window that contains the annotation are labeled as positive.
-This functionnality is available with the keyword `data_augmentation`:
+This fact leads to unbalanced dataset with fewer positive exemples if we keep the natural distribution.
+To assess this fact one can multiply the positive exemples with a data augmentation procedure : all the windows containing a functional part are labeled as positive to the function (several window per annotation instance).
+This functionnality is available through the keyword `data_augmentation`:

 ```python
 from keras_dna import Generator